holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_tron/lesson_plan.md

     - Some examples:
         - If hungry, then eat
         - repeat until not thirst: drink
-    - What are a few you can thing of
+    - What are a few you can think of?
         - if, if/else, repeat
     - Hand out worksheet
+        - `conditionals_worksheet_long.docx` if have long block
-        - either `conditionals_worksheet_long.docx` or `conditionals_worksheet_short.docx`
+        - `conditionals_worksheet_short.docx` if regular class
-        - Work next to elbow parter for ~10m
+        - Work with elbow partner for ~10m
     - Reconvene and discuss
 - Review Tron
     - Get started again